The Great Wildebeest Migration as We Know It

 What is the Great Wildebeest Migration?

 The Great Wildebeest Migration is a continuous, year-round movement of herds across Tanzania's Serengeti National Park and Kenya's Maasai Mara National Reserve.
-Driven by instinct, the animals follow the rains and the growth of new grass, creating a cyclical pattern of life and survival.
-It is not a single event but a dynamic process with different highlights throughout the year, including dramatic river crossings and the calving season.
+It is not merely a wildlife event; it is the largest overland migration on Earth, involving millions of wildebeest, zebras, and gazelles.
+Celebrated as "the greatest show on earth," it is also counted among Africa's "Seven Natural Wonders."
+This epic journey sees over a million animals, primarily wildebeest, but also tens of thousands of zebras and gazelles thundering across the vast plains of the Serengeti-Mara ecosystem.
+Driven by ancient instinct, they follow the rains in an endless search for fresh grazing and water, creating a cyclical pattern of life and survival.
+The migration is not a single event but a dynamic process with different highlights throughout the year, including dramatic river crossings and the calving season.

 The Migration Cycle: A Month-by-Month Breakdown